1. FAM is the same as the rhythm method

-Misconception 1: FAM is not effective
+2. FAM is not effective

-With FAM, we are in control of effectiveness, meaning there are things within our control that we can do to make FAM more effective, like working with an instructor and waiting three ovulatory cycles before you start using the method for birth control.
-It’s also important to note that fertility awareness will be as effective as whatever method you use during your fertile window.
-That means that if you are using condoms during the time that you can potentially get pregnant, and a condom fails, your method will be as effective as condoms can be.
+With FAM, we are in control of effectiveness.
+What I mean is there are things within our control we are able to do to make FAM more effective, like working with an instructor and waiting three ovulatory cycles before you start using the method for birth control.
+It’s also important to note fertility awareness will be as effective as whatever method you use during your fertile window.
+This means that if you are using barriers (like condoms) during the time that you can potentially get pregnant, and a barrier fails, your method will be as effective as the barrier can be.
 Some people choose to double-up on methods during their fertile window, such as combining diaphragms and/or condoms and/or withdrawal, or exploring alternative forms of sex during this time!
 The sky's the limit.

-Misconception 2: You can’t use FAM with irregular cycles
+3. You can’t use FAM with irregular cycles

-Misconception 4: You can’t have spontaneous intercourse when you’re using FAM
+4. You can’t have spontaneous intercourse when you’re using FAM

 FAM works as birth control by helping you avoid unprotected sex during the time where pregnancy is possible.
-This means that there are times in the cycle where you can have unprotected sex with no risk of conception.
+This means that there are times in the cycle where you can have unprotected sex with no risk of conception!
 It also means that being in tune and communicating with your partner as to what your risk level is each day is incredibly important.
 Many people worry that this will eliminate any spontaneity.
 FAM increases communication and benefits your relationship with your partner, and it is actually essential for ensuring effectiveness.
 What it means is that during your fertile window you can expand your notion of what sex is - that it can be intercourse with barrier methods or withdrawal, or it can be a completely different kind of sex.
 Sex is so much more than intercourse, and the fertile window can be a wonderful opportunity to be creative and playful in your sex life.